soma-space/files/guides/Getting Started (WIP).md

 - Check the server authentication is still set to `SQL Server and Windows Authentication mode`
 - If your ODBC connection isn't working close the window and press Add and try again

+Services

+- Ensure your ODBC connection is a 32 bit connection, not a 64 bit connection